 Users can employ Teradata Workload Management as a performance tool to direct how Vantage accomplishes expectations.

 Teradata Workload Management offers two different strategies.
 See your Teradata representative for details about the license required for each strategy.

 - Teradata Active System Management (TASM)

-- TASM performs full workload management in Teradata Database.
+- TASM performs full workload management.

 - TASM gives administrators the ability to prioritize workloads, tune performance, and monitor and manage workload and system health.
 TASM automates tasks that were previously labor-intensive for application DBAs and operational DBAs.

 - Teradata Integrated Workload Management (TIWM)

 - TIWM provides basic workload management capabilities to customers without full TASM.
 TIWM offers a subset of TASM.